A guide to writing a Board Cover Letter

 Paragraph 4

 In order to stand out, you should include something memorable in paragraph four.
-Chairs like to have something impressive to share about their new board directors.
-This paragraph should highlight an interesting or unique aspect about yourself.
+Chairs like to share something impressive about their new board directors.
+This paragraph should highlight an interesting or unique aspect of yourself.

 The board appointment process is multifaceted, and every appointment is different.
 It is not always clear what specific element led to the final selection decision.
 So keep that in mind when considering what to include in this paragraph.

 For example, one of my clients received an application from someone who had represented their country in table tennis.
 Despite table tennis not being the coolest sport, the client interviewed him because he was the most memorable applicant.
-His table tennis skills didn’t stand out, but rather his overall impression.
+His table tennis skills didn’t stand out; rather, it was his overall impression.
 It raises the question of what extra-professional skills may make you memorable.

 Paragraph 5

 The fifth paragraph is crucial and differs from the opening paragraph.
 It is a final summary.
-It affirms your understanding of what the organization does, plus your connectedness, intelligence, and strategic approach.
-It also brings attention to your passion for the organization’s objectives or goals.
+It affirms your understanding of the organization’s work, as well as your connectedness, intelligence, and strategic approach.
+It also highlights your passion for the organization’s objectives.
 It effectively answers the question, “Why are you applying for this organization instead of another similar one?”
 This final summary reflects your initial paragraph and is a solid way to conclude your board cover letter.

 In Summary